okuuva/auto-save.nvim/README.md

 - automatically save your changes so the world doesn't collapse
 - highly customizable:
   - conditionals to assert whether to save or not
-  - execution message (it can be dimmed and personalized)
   - events that trigger auto-save
 - debounce the save with a delay
 - hook into the lifecycle with autocommands